AliMojibi/State-space-Controller-design-for-MIMO-system/README.md

 # State-space-Controller-design-for-MIMO-system
 This project involves designing state-space controllers for a two DoF pendulum on a cart system.
+Using Lagrange’s method, the equations of motion were derived, and MATLAB was used to implement continuous-time and digital controllers for both regulation and tracking tasks.
+The project demonstrates the system's stability and performance through simulation.